BoutValentin/Svelte-AlertNotify/README.md

 ## Notification

 The most complete way to create a notification and fully customize it is to create an AlertParameterObject object using the defined constructor, and then use this object as a parameter of the sendNotificationByObject method.
-By using this method and object you can create what I call bigNotifications wich is a notifications with an hidden text display when you click on the "more arrow".
+By using this method and object you can create what I call a bigNotifications wich is a notifications with an hidden text display when you click on the "more arrow".
 This hidden text can be full html but you have to precise it by passing the boolean bigMessageIsHtml to true.
 You can also passed the link and alt attribute of an image or use a svg as a replacement of the default one and set the color of this svg.

 ***Exemple :***